Tools4everBV/HelloID-Conn-Prov-Target-Ecare-PUUR/README.md

 #### Correlation configuration

-The correlation configuration is used to specify which properties will be used to match an existing account within _Ecare_ to a person in _HelloID_.
+The correlation configuration is used to specify which properties will be used to match an existing account within _Ecare PUUR_ to a person in _HelloID_.

 To properly setup the correlation:
 1. Make sure the Field mapping is configured first.